VedantS28/Digital_Image_Processing/README.md

    - Convert the Red channel into grayscale.
    - Display a specific pixel's intensity value.

+2. **Histogram Equalization Implementation for Grayscale Image**
+   This practical demonstrates how to:
+   - Read and convert an image to grayscale
+   - Calculate and visualize image histograms
+   - Perform histogram equalization without built-in functions
+   - Compare original and equalized images
+   - Analyze intensity distributions using histograms and CDFs
+   - Visualize the enhancement in image contrast

 ## Prerequisites

   1. MATLAB installed on your system.